-You fly to the spectacular city of Dubrovnik and on arrival you’ll be taken to your magnificent ship, moored in this ancient port where the warmest of welcomes from your professional captain and crew awaits you on board the brand new MV Rhapsody.
+You fly to the spectacular city of Dubrovnik and on arrival you’ll be taken to your magnificent ship, moored in this ancient port where the warmest of welcomes from your professional captain and crew awaits you on board your ship.
 The rest of the day is free for you to settle in to your cabin and explore this exceptional vessel; perhaps enjoy a cup of tea up on the sun deck, drinking in the views and the fresh sea breeze or wander ashore for a little stroll along the quayside.
 Whatever you decide, it’s time to relax and unwind as your holiday has truly begun!
 It’s not long before it’s time to meet your fellow travellers for a welcome drink in the bar before taking dinner in the relaxed yet elegant atmosphere of the ship’s restaurant.

 As the sun rises above the terracotta rooftops of this magical city, and glints on the crystal-clear Adriatic, it’s time to rise refreshed and enjoy your first leisurely breakfast as we set sail on our Dalmatian adventure.
 Head up on deck and enjoy the thrill of being at sea, as you gaze out on to a sparkling horizon, a blanket of dazzling turquoise, stretching as far as the eye can see; lean against the gleaming rail and drink in the crisp salty air, and let your mind completely unwind as our sleek vessel effortlessly slices the effervescing waves.
 This is one of the most spectacular and unspoilt coastlines in the world, where velvet swathes of pine forest tumble down to the rugged rocky shores, fringed by quiet coves and sleepy fishing villages, a cluster of honey-coloured stone buildings and tiny shady streets where time seems to have almost stood still.